-

 Does the JRB need to vote to select a chairperson and public member at each year's meeting or when amending a TID?

 No. Once the chairperson and public member are selected, no new vote is required.
-The chairperson and public member remain the same for the TID's life or until they are no longer on the board.
+The chairperson and public member remain the same until they are no longer on the board.

 -